A General Theory of the Stochastic Linear Bandit and Its Applications: Improved Bounds for Two Important Subproblems

 The key observation is that the radius of the confidence set can be shrunk to

 Note that $\Radius$ as defined in \cref{eq:oful-lb-radius} for this problem is given by

-which is worse that \cref{eq:oful-glb-radius} by an asymptotic factor of $\sqrt{k}$ as $T$ grows large.
+which is worse than $\Radius$ as defined in \cref{eq:oful-glb-radius} by an asymptotic factor of $\sqrt{k}$ as $T$ grows large.
 Specifically, we can show that the following functions satisfy the confidence bounds definition:

-This can be shown by noting that when $\Arm\in \GroupSpace_j$, then $\Inner{\Estimator_t-\Param,\Arm}$ can be bounded by applying Theorem 1 in \cite{abbasi2011improved} in a $d$-dimensional rather than $kd$-dimensional setting.
-Combining this with the union bound we obtain,
+This can be shown by noting that when $\Arm\in \GroupSpace_j$, then $\Inner{\Estimator_t-\Param,\Arm}$ can be bounded by applying Theorem 1 of \cite{abbasi2011improved} in a $d$-dimensional rather than $kd$-dimensional setting.
+Combining this with the union bound, we obtain